rajansanghavi/Movie-Recommendation/README.md

 # Movie-Recommendation
-We will suggest movies to our user based using recommendation algorithms(popularity based, content based and collaborative filtering).
+We will suggest movies to our user using recommendation algorithms(popularity based, content based and collaborative filtering).